Generic Name: prochlorperazine edisylate

 Children seem more prone to develop extrapyramidal reactions, even on moderate doses.
 Therefore, use lowest effective dosage.
 Tell parents not to exceed prescribed dosage, since the possibility of adverse reactions increases as dosage rises.

-Severe Nausea and Vomiting in Children: Prochlorperazine should not be used in pediatric patients under 20 pounds in weight or 2 years of age.
-It should not be used in conditions for which children's dosages have not been established.
+Prochlorperazine should not be used in pediatric patients under 20 pounds in weight or two years of age.
+It should not be used in conditions for which children’s dosages have not been established.
 Dosage and frequency of administration should be adjusted according to the severity of the symptoms and the response of the patient.
 The duration of activity following intramuscular administration may last up to 12 hours.
 Subsequent doses may be given by the same route if necessary.

-I.M.
-Dosage: For ages under 12, calculate each dose on the basis of 0.06 mg of prochlorperazine per lb of body weight; give by deep I.M. injection.
+For ages under 12, calculate each dose on the basis of 0.06 mg of prochlorperazine per lb of body weight; give by deep IM injection.
 Control is usually obtained with one dose.
 After control is achieved, switch the patient to an oral form of the drug at the same dosage level or higher.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.